CoolRequest/coolrequest.github.io/_posts/2022-05-24-a-story-about-test-metrics.md

 - How can they be combined?
 - Am I testing all the combinations?

-Of course, most of the time we are talking about strings, integers, and floating point numbers, and and the possible combination of inputs is huge, making it not feasible to test them all.
+Of course, most of the time we are talking about strings, integers, and floating point numbers, and and the possible combination of inputs is huge, making it unfeasible to test them all.
 But you shoud be able to partition this space into meaningful subsets.

 Back to our example, one possible way to partition the input space is this: